Impact categories help us make actionable statements about how emissions influence the environment.

-During the course of the LCA, different kinds of emissions are collected: Emissions from the energy used, the water wasted, the raw material production, etc.
+During the course of the LCA, a large amount of emission data is collected: emissions from energy production, the waste produced, the raw material production, etc.

 Role of Impact categories in an LCA

-These emissions come in different shapes and formats, since the emissions of harvesting raw materials are very different from the emissions of electricity.
+These emissions come in different shapes and formats since the emissions from harvesting raw materials are very different from the emissions from producing electricity.

 Here is where impact categories come into place.
 During the Life Cycle Impact Assessment (LCIA) of an LCA, we try to unite these different emissions into actionable numbers.
-That means that they are converted into one measurement that translates into one impact category.
+Meaning: different emissions that cause the same impact- are converted into one unit that translates into one impact category.

 KPI for the environment